This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Mix the barbecue sauce, orange juice, honey, dijon mustard, and hot sauce together in a large bowl.
-Add the chicken wings and toss to combine.
-Cover and let marinate for at least 20 minutes in the refrigerator.
+- In a large bowl, whisk together the BBQ sauce, orange juice, honey, Dijon mustard, and hot sauce.
+Add the chicken wings and toss to coat.
+Cover and refrigerate for at least 20 minutes.

 Notes